43workspace/website/001_conference_rooms.md

 A: 43 Workspace has a 9-seater board room with video conferencing, polycom and a whiteboard.

 **Q: How do members use meeting room credits?**
-A: Members with a managed office receive 2 hours per seat each month.
-Sign in to book and review credits.
+A: Members with a managed office receive 1 hour per seat each month.
+Sign in to book and review credits or use your coupon code.
 Credits do not carry forward and meetings must end 5 minutes early.

 **Q: Can non-members book the room?**
 A: Non-members can request a slot using the form below and will receive a payment link if the slot is available.